 For more information about our historic beliefs, click here to read our Articles of Religion and Confession of Faith.

 You may notice other denominations that have the 'Methodist' in their title, but St. Paul's belongs to the United Methodist type of Methodism.
 You can tell a lot about the values of an organization based on how it is structured.
 We are a part of the Christian religion, and all United Methodist churches together form what is called a denomination.
 Our denomination is sort of arranged like the United States of America - there are local churches that together make up a larger body, similar to towns in a county.
 Those larger bodies form yet another level of organization, like counties form a state, and so on.
 At each level, representatives from the smaller levels talk, pray, and listen to each other to make decisions.
 The largest body, the General Conference, has representatives from all over the world and meets every four years.
 The delegates to General Conference are both ordained ministers and regular church members.
 The United Methodist denomination has some good resources here if you want to read more.

 At St. Paul's our minister and our committees work together to help our church be strong and healthy.
 Once a month, representatives from each committee, members-at-large, staff members, and clergy meet together at Church Council to conduct business of the church.
 Minutes from this committee are available to any church member of St. Paul's; inquire at the church office.

 Once a year, we have a Charge conference to look at an overview of how our congregation is doing.
 Church members are asked to vote at the Charge Conference on the minister's salary.
-Once a year, we send a delegation to the Annual Conference to represent St. Paul's at the larger body.
+Once a year, we send a delegation to represent St. Paul's at the denomination's area Annual Conference.